khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - how might we use digital technologies as creative and engaging forms of communication?
 -->

+# CS220 AU Navigating the Digital World
+University of Essex
+Department: Interdisciplinary Studies
+School of Philosophy and Arts History
+Wed 11-1pm Lab M
+Thu 11-1pm Lab G

+This repository only contains information for the CS220 AU module, the Autumn term module.
+Information for Dr Di Franco's more theoretical module (CS220 SP) is on Moodle.

 ## Module description
-The complete module description can be found on Moodle.
+The complete module description can be found on Moodle (or see in `assets/doc`folder).

 ## Further clarification
 <!-- To actively take part in our fast-evolving world, we need to have control over our own digital identities.--> The module aims to help manage our digital identities by (1) introducing the 'visitor & resident map' which can help understand our involvement with the Web and then, (2) introduce tools for project management, web-design as well as audio-visual production and editing to help develop our personal and professional resident identities.
 While this module primarily focuses on providing practical skills it also opens up dialogues to help develop critical thinking about our digital interactions.